- Rophynol and GHB

 Strategies for safety when drinking

-There are several things you can do whenever you go to a party, club, or bar, or even on a date to reduce the risk that you will be a victim of date rape or sexual assault.
+There are several things you can do whenever you go to a party, club, or bar, or even on a date to reduce the risk of date rape or sexual assault.
 In general, go to parties in groups, and appoint a sober person for your group.
 Check up on your group of friends throughout the night.

 - Be aware of your ability to tell someone else what you want and to respond to what they want.
 During a sexual encounter, you need to be able to communicate clearly with your partner.
 Can you be sure that everything that happens is consensual?